danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 **Unsupervised Learning** - Unlike the previous learning model, the training dataset does not contain a set of labelled data.
 One of the common tasks with unsupervised learning is "clustering" (algorithms such as K-means and Hierarchical Clustering).
 The goal of this technique is to find similarities, providing insights into underlying patterns, and relationships of different groups in a dataset using exploratory and cluster analysis.
 As such, items in the same group or cluster share similar attributes and metrics (see Figure 10.5).
 The idea behind clustering is to identify similar groups of data in a dataset, segregating groups with similar characteristics.
 It is commonly used in the business and marketing sectors to understand customer preferences so personalization and data marketing can be provided by grouping customers based on their purchasing behavior with regard to certain types of goods.

-Artists Joana Chicau and Jonathan Reus produced *Anatomies of Intelligence*[^AI] based on an unsupervised learning model to develop an understanding of anatomical knowledge, and computational learning.
+Artists Joana Chicau and Jonathan Reus produced *Anatomies of Intelligence*[^AI] based on an unsupervised learning model to develop an understanding of anatomical knowledge, and computational learning (see Figure 10.6).
 In their AI workshop,[^chicau] they suggest that participants think of two features for examining a small image dataset (around 15 images) — such as "cuteness" and "curliness" — and each of the images are rated and sorted according to these features (in the form of x and y axis) within a number range say from 0.0 to 1.0 (for normalization and rescaling, in statistical terms, so that data are in the same scale).
 More features can be added, but it is more convenient to have two only for a physical workshop setting.
 Each image can then be described by the set of feature values.
-As a result, several clusters are formed, providing a new perspective on the relations between images in terms of their similarities and differences.
+As a result, several clusters are formed, providing a new perspective on the relations between images in terms of their similarities and differences (see Figure 10.7).
 It's a simple exercise, but can obviously be scaled up, systematized, and automated, for example by deciding on the number of clusters and calculating the distribution of/distance between data points.
 This also helps reinforce how algorithms designed to recognize patterns, known as neural networks,[^neuralnets] operate, loosely based, as they are, on a model of the human brain and how it learns to differentiate certain objects from other objects.

 **Reinforcement Learning** — This type of learning technique is based on interaction with the environment, mapping an analysis of a situation into actions.[^rl] The learner (or agent) does not have any previous data to base itself on, to determine, or predict which action to take, but rather learns by trial and error to yield the best results.
 For example, the computer program AlphaGo[^alphago] beat the world champion of the Go abstract strategy board game in 2017.
 AlphaGo was able to evaluate the various positions and select the best moves using self-taught processes.
 This type of learning finds the best possible behavior or path to take in a specific environment, mapping state-action pairs to achieve the best result.
 As in behavioral psychology, reinforcement is used to suggest future actions, like a child getting a treat for doing what it was told to.
 Unlike supervised learning that relies on input training data, the characteristics of reinforcement learning are that the program understands the environment as a whole,[^environment] and is able to learn from its experience by evaluating the effectiveness of each action taken: "trial-and-error search" and "delayed reward"[^rl2] are based on sequential decisions, computation, repeated attempts, and feedback on the success of actions.